Application of advanced security systems in smart residential buildings

 Intrusion Sensors: Install door/window sensors, motion detectors, and glass-break sensors.

-Environmental Monitors: Use sensors to detect changes that could indicate unauthorized access or system tampering.
+Environmental Monitors: Apply sensors to detect changes that could indicate unauthorized access or system tampering.

 a) Centralized Control: Connect all security devices to a unified BMS that allows real-time monitoring and control.

-b) Data Analytics: Use cloud-based analytics to process security data, generate alerts, and identify patterns that may indicate vulnerabilities.
+b) Data Analytics: Use cloud-based analytics to process security data, generate alerts, and identify patterns that may indicate potential threats.

 c) Interoperability: Ensure that all devices and systems are compatible and can communicate over a secure network.

-a) Network Segmentation: Separate the security systems network from other building operations to minimize the risk of a breach spreading.
+a) Network Segmentation: Separate the security systems network from other building operations to minimize the risk of violation of security measures.

 b) Encryption & Authentication: Use end-to-end encryption for data transmission between devices, and implement strong authentication protocols.